edgecase/dieter/README.md

 # Dieter

-Dieter is a clojure interpretation of the ruby Sprockets library.
+Dieter [dee-ter] is a clojure interpretation of the ruby Sprockets library.
-When you use it you will feel as happy as a little girl.

 ## Usage